conwetlab/wstore/README.md

     # chmod g+wrX -R <wstore_path>/src/media <wstore_path>/src/wstore/search/indexes <wstore_path>/src/wstore/social/indexes

 it is possible to collect all static files in WStore in a single directory using the following command and answering yes when asked.
+Be aware of activating the virtualenv if needed as explained in the previous sections.

     $ python manage.py collectstatic